Spanfile/Serri/readme.md

 4. Build the backend application: `cargo build --release`

 Frontend bundles are placed in `dist/`.
 The application executable is placed in `target/release/serri`.

-If running the application somewhere else, `dist/` should be kept next to the executable.
+Some build-time configuration options are available through environment variables (e.g.
+`VARIABLE=... cargo build --release`):

+- `SERRI_DIST_PATH`: path where Serri will serve the frontend bundles from (path to `dist/`).
+  Default: `dist` in its current working directory.
+- `SERRI_CONFIG_PATH`: path where Serri will look for the config file.
+Default: `serri.toml` in its current working directory.

 ## Configuration

 Sample configuration file can be found in [serri.sample.toml](serri.sample.toml).
-It should be copied and renamed to `serri.toml` and kept next to the executable.
+It should be copied and renamed to `serri.toml`.
+By default Serri will look for it in its current working directory.

 ## Some things to note